Xiaoxi-Li1/Xiaoxi-Li1.github.io/_pages/about.md

 - Research interests: Retrieval-augmented Generation, Large Language Model Reasoning, Deep Search and Deep Research

 # News
-- *2025.5*: We release WebThinker, a fully open-source implementation of a deep research framework.
+- *2025.5*: We release 🌐WebThinker, a fully open-source implementation of a deep research framework.
 It achieves compelling performance across several challenging benchmarks!
 See more [details](https://arxiv.org/abs/2504.21776).
+- *2025.01*: We release 🔍Search-o1, leveraging agentic search mechanism to enhance o1-like large reasoning models!
+See more [details](https://arxiv.org/abs/2501.05366).

+- *2025.3*: Our survey on Generative Information Retrieval has been accepted by TOIS!
+See more [details](https://arxiv.org/abs/2404.14851).
-- *2024.12*: Congrats!
-Our three papers have been accepted by AAAI 2025!
+- *2024.3*: Our work CorpusLM on unified language models for knowledge-intensive tasks has been accepted by SIGIR 2025!
-- *2024.11*: Congrats!
-Our paper "A Text-guided Protein Design Framework" has been accepted by Nature Machine Intelligence!
+- *2023.12*: Our unified generative framework UniGen for retrieval and QA has been accepted by AAAI 2024!
-- *2024.10*: We write a new survey about conversational search.
-See more [details](https://arxiv.org/abs/2410.15576).
-- *2024.7*: We publish YuLan-Base-12B and YuLan-Chat-3-12B, a series of new LLMs training from scratch!
-See more [details](https://github.com/RUC-GSAI/YuLan-Chat).
-- *2024.5*: We publish a new toolkit ⚡FlashRAG, which can help implement RAG methods quickly!
-See more [details](https://arxiv.org/abs/2405.13576).

 # Publications
 <!-- \* for corresponding author. -->